-This is the privacy notice of Banfield Partnership Ltd trading as Quantum1cbd.com In this document, “we”, “our”, or “us” refers to Quantum 1™.
-Our company number 11178903 registered in the United Kingdom.
+Privacy notice of Banfield Partnership Ltd trading as Quantum1cbd.com In this document, “we”, “our”, or “us” refers to Quantum 1™.
+Company number 11178903 registered in the United Kingdom.

 This privacy notice aims to inform you about how we collect and process any information that we collect from you, or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 In the context of the law and this notice, “process” means collect, store, transfer, use or otherwise act on information.

 It tells you about your privacy rights and how the law protects you.
 We are committed to protecting your privacy and the confidentiality of your personal information.
 Our policy is not just an exercise in complying with the law, but a continuation of our respect for you and your personal information.
 We undertake to preserve the confidentiality of all information you provide to us and hope that you reciprocate.

 Our policy complies with UK law accordingly implemented, including that required by the EU General Data Protection Regulation (GDPR).
 The law requires us to tell you about your rights and our obligations to you in regards to the processing and control of your personal data.
 We do this now, by requesting that you read the information provided at http://www.knowyourprivacyrights.org

 Except as set out below, we do not share, or sell, or disclose to a third party, any information collected through our website.

 We may collect, use, store and transfer different kinds of personal data about you.
 We have collated these into groups as follows: Your identity includes information such as first name, last name, title, and other identifiers that you may have provided at some time.

 Your contact information includes information such as billing address, delivery address, email address, telephone numbers and any other information you have given to us for the purpose of communication or meeting.